 Be cautious at home – and at work.
 These scammers have also been known to target businesses, and sometimes employees are more inclined to believe the caller is trying to help.
 If you’re unsure if the call is legit, refer it to your IT department or tell them you’ll return their call at a later date.

-Now without further ado, here’s the link to the Top 10 Scams – we hope you find the information useful.
-If you’ve encountered one of these scams (or have experiences with one that hasn’t made this year’s list), we invite you to let us know by writing in the comment section below.
+We hope you find the information useful.
+If you’ve encountered one of these scams (or have experience with one that hasn’t made this year’s list), we invite you to let us know by writing in the comment section below.